2016 STP 500

 The 2016 STP 500 was a NASCAR Sprint Cup Series race held on April 3, 2016, at Martinsville Speedway in Ridgeway, Virginia.
 Contested over 500 laps on the .526 mile (.847 km) paperclip-shaped short track, it was the sixth race of the 2016 NASCAR Sprint Cup Series season.
 Kyle Busch won the race.
 A. J. Allmendinger finished second, while Kyle Larson, Austin Dillon and Brad Keselowski rounded out the top-five.

 Joey Logano won the pole for the race and led 21 laps on his way to an 11th-place finish.
 Busch led a race high of 352 laps on his way to scoring the victory.
 The race had 11 lead changes among five different drivers and eight caution flag periods for 51 laps.

 This was the 35th career victory for Busch, first of the season, first at Martinsville Speedway and ninth at the track for Joe Gibbs Racing.
 With the win, he moved up to third in the points standings.
 Despite being the winning manufacturer, Toyota left Martinsville trailing Chevrolet by three points in the manufacturer standings.

 The STP 500 was carried by Fox Sports on the cable/satellite Fox Sports 1 network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Martinsville Speedway, the track where the race was held.

-Martinsville Speedway is an International Speedway Corporation-owned NASCAR stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
-At 0.526 mi in length, it is the shortest track in the NASCAR Sprint Cup Series.
-The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
-It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.
+Martinsville Speedway is a 0.526 mi oval short track in Ridgeway, Virginia, United States, a community of Martinsville, Virginia.
+Entering the race, Kevin Harvick leads the points with 195, while Jimmie Johnson is 11 points back, Carl Edwards is 24 points back, and both Denny Hamlin and Kyle Busch are 25 points back.